LeanderCS/flask-inputfilter/README.rst

 flask-inputfilter
 =================

-The ``InputFilter`` class is used to validate and filter input data in Flask applications.
+This library is a Flask extension that provides a simple way to validate and filter input data.
-It provides a modular way to clean and ensure that incoming data meets expected format and type requirements before being processed.
+It allows you to define a set of rules for each field in your input data, including filters and validators.
+The library also supports conditions that can be used to enforce complex validation rules.
+It is designed to be easy to use and flexible, allowing you to create custom filters and validators as needed.

 Thank you for using ``flask-inputfilter``!
 ==========================================